Jagan government undermining voice of media: BJP leader Lanka Dinakar

-Hyderabad (Telangana) [India], Aug 14 (ANI): Jagan Mohan Reddy-led YSRCP government in Telangana has been undermining the voice of the media by booking cases against them when they are reporting on the COVID-19 pandemic, said BJP leader Lanka Dinakar on Thursday.
+Hyderabad (Telangana) [India], Aug 14 (ANI): Jagan Mohan Reddy-led YSRCP government in Andhra Pradesh has been undermining the voice of the media by booking cases against them when they are reporting on the COVID-19 pandemic, said BJP leader Lanka Dinakar on Thursday.

 “The YSRCP government is violating the freedom of speech and expression as provided in Article 19 and 21 of the Constitution by booking cases against print and electronic media houses.
 They have been covering the news in the interest of the public, most particularly when the coronavirus cases on average have crossed 10,000 per day at present,” Dinakar said.